Where to Find DC-Made Hand-Sanitizer

 Multiple locations

-Find 16-ounce bottles of “Simple Sanitizer” at all Union Kitchen Grocery locations.
+Find 16-ounce bottles of “Simple Sanitizer” at all Union Kitchen Grocery locations for $14.99 each.
 You can also stop by Compass Coffee’s shop at 1535 7th St., NW to fill your own bottle for a 25-percent discount.

 Cotton & Reed